Volunteer in Brazil – Most Affordable Volunteer Programs with Iko Poran!

 It is undoubtedly the most beneficial way to increase the quality of life for children living in Brazil.
 The children will appreciate your love and dedication, since not all the children have equal chances in a country with one of the most pronounced gaps between the rich and the poor.

-Children in Rio de Janeiro attend school either in the morning or afternoon, leaving them unsupervised for long periods of time if their parents are at work.
+Since children in Rio de Janeiro attend school either in the morning or afternoon during four hours, they are left unsupervised for long periods of time if their parents are at work.
 Therefore your volunteer work will greatly help caring for the children in a day care centre, having fun with them, until the parents come back from work.

 There are also several crèches (daycares) inside favelas of Rio that take care of babies while their parents have to work to make their living.

-These projects ensure that children and babies have a safe, educational and supervised environment.
+The childcare projects ensure that children and babies have a safe, educational and supervised environment.
 With your help, the children will spend the time with great activities, while their parents are still at work.

-Volunteers on these projects provide children or babies with the care and attention needed to develop their social skills, and encourage them to develop an enthusiasm for higher education, teaching them vital skills to be competitive in a rapidly developing economy.
+Childcare Volunteers provide children or babies with the care and attention needed to develop their social skills, and encourage them to develop an enthusiasm for higher education, teaching them vital skills to be competitive in a rapidly developing economy.

 Volunteers can be placed in community centers working with children or teens or in crèches (daycares) working with babies.

 These centers generally have few resources, so volunteers need to bring their initiative and creativity to make the most of the facilities available.
 Volunteers also teach English to the children through educational activities, such as copying, drawing games and role-play.

 Medical Volunteer in Brazil: Health Awareness & Education